Malik-Shah I

-During his youth, he spent his time participating in the campaigns of his father Alp Arslan, along with the latters vizier Nizam al-Mulk.
-During one of such campaigns in 1072, Alp Arslan was fatally wounded and died only a few days later.
+During his youth, he spent his time participating in the campaigns of his father Alp Arslan, along with the latter's vizier Nizam al-Mulk.
+During one such campaign in 1072, Alp Arslan was fatally wounded and died only a few days later.
 After that, Malik-Shah was crowned as the new sultan of the empire, but the succession was contested by his uncle Qavurt.
 Although Malik-Shah was the nominal head of the Seljuk state, Nizam al-Mulk held near absolute power during his reign.
-Malik-Shah spent the rest of his reign waging war against the Karakhanids on the eastern side, and establishing order in the Caucasus.
+Malik-Shah spent the rest of his reign waging war against the Karakhanids to the east and establishing order in the Caucasus.

-Malik-Shah's death to this day remains under dispute; according to some scholars, he was poisoned by Abbasid caliph al-Muqtadi, while others say that he was poisoned by the supporters of Nizam al-Mulk.
+The cause of Malik-Shah's death remains under dispute to this day; according to some scholars, he was poisoned by Abbasid caliph al-Muqtadi, while others say that he was poisoned by the supporters of Nizam al-Mulk.

 Etymology

 Although he was known by several names, he was mostly known as "Malik-Shah", a combination of the Arabic word malik (king) and the Persian word shah (which also means king).